Slice Small Finance Bank

-Slice Small Finance Bank (doing business as Slice; stylised in all lowercase) is an Indian small finance bank based in Bengaluru.
+Slice Small Finance Bank (doing business as slice) is an Indian small finance bank based in Bengaluru.
 It was formed as a result of the merger between fintech company Slice and North East Small Finance Bank (NESFB).

 History

 Slice

 Slice was founded in January 2016 as SlicePay, a fintech company offering buy now, pay later and credit lines for students and young professionals.
 In January 2019, the company received a non-banking financial company (NBFC) license from the Reserve Bank of India (RBI).
 Later that year, Slice launched its prepaid card in partnership with Visa and SBM Bank India.

 In November 2021, Slice became a unicorn company, after raising about $220 million.
 By mid-2022, it was reportedly issuing over 300,000 prepaid cards per month, having positioned itself as a credit card challenger.
 However, after the RBI's June 2022 directive barring NBFC companies from issuing credit lines on prepaid payment instruments, the company discontinued prepaid cards to comply with the new norms.